 Annual Ipswich Hospital Negligence Payouts

+Welcome to the compensation calculator section of our Ipswich Hospital negligence claims guide.
 In the table below, you’ll find figures which relate to the compensation payments made by the Ipswich Hospital NHS trust from the past 2 years.
-While the payments were made during the time periods listed, they might actually reflect negligence from further back due to the time taken for some cases be concluded.
+While the payments were made during the time periods listed, they might actually reflect negligence from further back, due to the time taken for some cases to be concluded.

 |Accounting Year||Total Payments Made||Number of Claims Settled|